Finder to The Node: Greens offer NBN funding boost while Sky Muster plans go Plus

 The NBN has seen the emergence of many "new" telco brands for consumers to pick from, although figures do suggest that many of us are sticking to the larger established telco brands regardless.
 That's left a smaller pool of niche players, and this week the pool shrunk even further, with news that Activ8Me has acquired the broadband business of Boom Broadband.
 CRN quotes Boom Broadband director Phillip Pratt as stating that "Activ8me were our preferred provider when it came time to sell Boom Broadband so we are thrilled that our customers will be with an Australian provider of such quality".

-As always, if you need a new plan – or it's just time to compare your NBN options – you can compare plan choices based on the NBN technology available at your address in our NBN plan checker.
+As always, if you need a new plan — or it's just time to compare your NBN options — check out the internet plans according to your budget and are available at your address.

 Finder to the Node is a weekly round-up of all the latest news surrounding Australia's complex National Broadband Network.